mrgudenheim/FFTorama/README.md

     - SetLayerPriority
     - SetFrameOffset
     - FlipHorizontal
+    - Wait
+    - WaitForInput, WeaponSheatheCheck1, and WeaponSheatheCheck2 - These are interpreted as a fixed delay (in frames) set in the settings panel
 - There may be alignment errors on frames that use rotation
 - Does not account for SP2 lookups
 - Works with Pixelorama 1.0